 - Meatballs - ground beef is so versatile, convenient, and budget-friendly.
 Combine it with vegetables and various spices, and it's the perfect finger food for beginner eaters.
 Again, bigger is better at this age so serve them whole or slice in half.
 You can also shape them into logs or patties.

-- Ground beef mash – cook the beef and mix it into scoopable, soft foods, like mashed potatoes, oatmeal, yogurt, mashed avocado, etc. You can also flavor the beef, like in this Korean Bulgogi
+- Ground beef mash - cook the beef and mix it into scoopable, soft foods, like mashed potatoes, oatmeal, yogurt, mashed avocado, dips/sauces, etc. You can also flavor the beef, like in this Korean Bulgogi.

 - Steak strips - As baby starts to bite off chunks, it's important to make sure the beef is cooked tender and moist.
 Offer shredded or finely chopped.

-- Meatballs – you can start to slice them into smaller pieces once their pincer grasp develops
+- Meatballs - you can start to slice them into smaller pieces once their pincer grasp develops.
+Try these butternut squash baby meatballs or Baked quinoa and mushroom meatballs.

-- Ground beef mash – while hands will continue to be their best tool, offer a spoon early and often.
-You can start adding more texture by mixing in some chopped vegetables, nuts, etc. You can also shape into balls (pictured: ground beef + spinach + oatmeal + cumin)
+- Ground beef mash - while hands will continue to be their best tool, offer a spoon early and often.
+You can start adding more texture by mixing in some finely chopped raw vegetables.

 - Slow cooked/ pressure cooked: Such an effortless way to achieve that perfect level of tenderness and flavor in beef!